mspencedm/Software-Dev-DnD/Sessions/Session 9/Session9.md

 It will be interesting to see if the players remember Arventia but they will have to learn new systems etc. everywhere they go.

+Waterdeep - maybe do an adventure at that point?
+Gotta conform to the level